scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 to declare the properties of the data and option settings to control its visual appearance.

-Because much of the actual work in creating scientific visualizations is consumed by small but important details about plot appearance, users may be concerned that HoloViews's extensive default settings and immediate visualization capability make it able to handle only the most common types of plots.
-This concern is well placed, but we do not believe it actually applies to HoloViews.
-First, HoloViews explicitly aims to expose as many plotting and styling options as possible in an easily accessible manner, and provides a powerful, inheritance-based system for changing these options when required.
-For this large body of commonly required options, making these changes is much easier within HoloViews than outside of it.
-Second, because the options can easily be shared across groups of plots, it is simple to build up new, highly customized plot types, without necessarily requiring custom code.
-Third, HoloViews makes it trivial to add completely novel types of Elements with corresponding plots (or to override specific code in existing plots) using custom code when needed, and these custom plots will then combine seamlessly with other HoloViews objects to make composite figures.
-Thus in HoloViews, default plots are simple and straightforward, but it can handle even the most complex figures possible with other packages, and should offer important benefits at every level of complexity.
+Although HoloViews aims to provide good default behavior, scientific work often requires highly specialized visualizations.
+For that reason we have made it easy to extend the defaults and integrate new visualizations.
+Firstly, as many plotting and styling options as possible are exposed in an easily accessible manner, while providing a powerful, inheritance-based system for changing these options when required.
+Secondly, the options system has been designed to work well with the compositional data structures provided by HoloViews.
+Thirdly, HoloViews makes it trivial to add completely novel types of Elements with corresponding plots (or to override specific code in existing plots) using custom code when needed, and these custom plots will then combine seamlessly with other HoloViews objects to make composite figures.
+Thus default plots are simple and straightforward, but even complex figures are easily achievable.

 Although HoloViews is a general purpose library for working with data at every stage, it actually represents a significant advance over